Technology can help remote teams stay connected. So let's see the top communication tools that can be used in a remote setting.

 Apps, then, have accidentally picked up a millennial-esque reputation – they’re considered not serious enough to have a place in the modern workplace.

 This is not the case.
 Some apps are designed to help a person limit the use of their phone over the course of a day.
-Many of the apps we’ll explore here also help a person stay connected to their work while on the go.
+Many of the apps we will explore here also help a person stay connected to their work while on the go.
 These apps are meant to eliminate the need to multi-task.
 Even though you may feel on top of your work when you’re multi-tasking, you’re actually more likely to make work-related errors.

 In light of all of this, don’t let apps’ unearned, bar reputation keep you from seeing their benefit.
 If you make the effort to integrate them into your workday, you may find that they’re more helpful than you could have imagined.